 This scrumptious German soup will warm you up on a cold winter wonderland night of shopping and exploring, serving as the perfect side for your brat or German craft beer.
 With a burst of flavors, veggies and beef, you can't go wrong with this delicious choice!

 6. Raclette cheese

 Melted in front of you, heavenly Raclette cheese awaits you in four dishes of your choice.
 You can get the fresh melted Raclette on a toasted baguette with the Alpine Brat, the Jambon Cru with cured ham, the Saucisson Sec with cured salami or just the Raclette on a toasted baguette for the vegetarian option.
-No matter which option you choose, you just won Christmas a month early.
+No matter which option you choose, you just won Christmas weeks early.

 7. German chocolates

 Attention all sweet teeth: Come to the Sweet Castle for German truffles, craft chocolates and other sweet treats that you can't find anywhere else.
 Whether you send the chocolates to loved ones, stuff them in stockings or break into them right away as a gift to yourself, they are something for everyone!

 The Christkindlmarket has an extensive selection of these beautifully crafted Christmas classics of all shapes and sizes.
 Whether you are a collector or want to amp up your holiday decorations, the nutcracker is a wonderful and traditional gift.